Indiana coronavirus updates: Pfizer says 3 COVID shots protect children under 5

 Right now, about a third of the U.S. population lives in areas that are considered at higher risk — mostly in the Northeast and Midwest.
 Those are areas where people should already be considering wearing masks indoors — but Americans elsewhere should also take notice, officials said.

-Tuesday, seven Indiana counties (Lawrence, Orange, Posey, Gibson, Vanderburgh, Warrick, and Spencer) where listed by the CDC data map as having "medium" community risk.
+Last Tuesday, seven Indiana counties (Lawrence, Orange, Posey, Gibson, Vanderburgh, Warrick, and Spencer) were listed by the CDC data map as having "medium" community risk.
 Surrounding Indiana, the Louisville and Chicago metro areas are also deemed medium risk by the CDC.

 White House offering additional 8 free COVID-19 tests to public